safedv/RustiveDump/readme.md

 ## **Credits**

-- Inspired by [NativeDump](https://github.com/ricardojoserf/NativeDump).
+- Inspired by [NativeDump](https://github.com/ricardojoserf/NativeDump) by [ricardojoserf](https://github.com/ricardojoserf).
 Thanks to the author for sharing their work.

 ## **Contributions**